 Lean protein: Eggs, Greek yogurt, chicken breast, fish offer sustained energy and help with muscle repair.

-Healthy fats: Nuts, nut butter, avocado provide slow-digesting energy and support satiety.
+Healthy fats: Nuts, nut butter, and avocado offer slow-release energy and promote fullness.

 During workout (optional, for longer sessions)